RogerNoel/NodeJS_Becode_Tool/README.md

 ### Usage
 Just type 'charliecp' (without curly quotes) followed by the e-mail adress to check, for example:
 *charliecp youradress@whatever.com*
-The module will first check the syntax validity of the e-mail adress, in case of invalid entry,
+The module will first check the syntax validity of the e-mail adress: in case of invalid entry,
-*This e-mail is not valid; please check syntax.* will be displayed.
+*This e-mail is not valid; please check syntax* will be displayed.
 When a valid e-mail adress is entered, a first message will appear:
 *Valid e-mail -> waiting for server response*
 Followed short time after by the checking results:
-- *This e-mail adress is safe.* for a clean e-mail adress;
+- *This e-mail adress is safe.* -> for a clean e-mail adress;
-- *test@example.com has been powned on : gaadi.com* telling you on which domain the e-mail has been corrupted.
+- *test@example.com has been powned on : gaadi.com* -> telling you on which domain the e-mail has been corrupted.
 The server may sometimes be down, on may not respond for whaterver cause; in this case, the following message will be displayed:
 *A problem in the server has occured, please retry.*